ScruffyKip/tpp-community-docs/Discord/Landing Channel/Channel Text/Landing Text 2020.md

 ### IMAGE: 4 Feedback.png ###

-**TPP Discord Mailbox** - If you have any comments, suggestions or something to report, use the Mailbox to contact the server moderators anonymously. <https://forms.gle/xk1idSvPcSFxnKdN9>
+**TPP Discord Mailbox** - If you have any comments, suggestions or something to report, or want to request the collective vote results of moderator actions, use the Mailbox to contact the server moderators anonymously. <https://forms.gle/xk1idSvPcSFxnKdN9>
 **TPP Subreddit** - <https://reddit.com/r/twitchplayspokemon/>
 **TPP Stream** - <https://twitch.tv/twitchplayspokemon>